I WOKE UP IN THE MORNING

 I woke up in the morning.

-I dreamed about the one person I wish to hear from the past, me losing teeth along my fly ride and being covered in white paint.
+I dreamed about the one person I wish to hear from the past, me losing teeth along my fly ride and being

 I must miss that one person so deeply that I don't want to wake up from that dream.